 – Withdrawn, detached, very shy – especially if the trauma occurred in childhood.

-– The person has difficulties making decisions.
+– The person has difficulties making decisions as an adult.

-– Self-mutilation is also a sign of inner child wounding.
+– Self-harm is also a sign of inner child wounding.
 People who have cut themselves have usually been abused during childhood.
 They are reenacting the physical pain they once endured in order to release the emotional pain they still carry inside them.

 – The person has an inner feeling of emptiness and hollowness that the inner critic feeds from.

 – The person may have a vague fear that something terrible will happen if he starts to feel happy.
-Regardless of whether or not there is a specific event that this person associates with past unhappiness, he has the feeling that happiness will turn into sadness at some point.
+Regardless of whether or not there is a specific traumatic event that this person associates with past unhappiness, he has the feeling that happiness will turn into sadness at some point.

 We are all Still Children Inside…We All Can Heal…A Rebirth Has to Occur!

-“Use this as a reminder daily, repeat it to remind yourself of the being that you truly are!
+Use this as a reminder daily, repeat it to remind yourself of the being that you truly are!

 I am the child part inside me.
 I used to feel afraid, helpless, and sad.
 I felt abandoned, rejected, and alone.
 I felt like nobody loved me as much as they should have.